 Each wine is made from grapes that are harvested from a single plot.
 Most of the plots contain field blends and the primary grapes are Blaufränkisch, Gewürztraminer, Grüner Veltliner, Weissburgunder (Pinot Blanc), Welchriesling, and Zweigelt.
 The fruit is vinified with a minimal-intervention approach in the winery.

 Photo credit: Thomas Leitner

 The Gut Oggau Brutal Rosé is made from a grape called Roesler.
 When it was first poured into the glass, we noticed the light ruby color, which looked more like a light red wine than a rosé.
-We had never tasted any wine made from this grape, and were intrigued and compelled to look up for more information immediately.
+We had never tasted any wine made from this grape and were intrigued; expectedly, we felt compelled to look up for more information immediately.

 Roesler, the Austrian Hybrid Grape